 Kelly Reilly portrays the fiery fan favorite Beth Dutton on the Paramount Network's hit western series, Yellowstone.
-The season 3 finale aired earlier this year (all three seasons are currently available to stream on Peacock) and season 4 has already been filmed, but fans are on edge to find out the fate of Beth after that explosive season 3 finale.
+The season 3 finale aired last year and season 4 has already been filmed, but fans are on edge to find out the fate of Beth after that explosive season 3 finale.

 During a recent interview with Esquire, Reilly reflected on that wild season 3 cliffhanger.